 Section 6.0 discusses other noise impacts onto the building itself, and includes the results and discussion of measurements taken on the proposed site of the development in order to determine the impact of the commercial area located across Innes Road from the development site.
-This section also provides a brief overview of the mechanical equipment to be used for the three buildings.
+This section also provides a brief overview of the mechanical equipment to be used for the three buildings and their potential impact to the surrounding area.